seb-sep/cute-for-idiots/README.md

 `tiled_copy.cu`: a CuTe copy kernel for practicing layouts, tile management, and copying.
 `simple_gemm.cu`: a naive matmul kernel using CuTe.
-`utils.cuh`: Benchamrking and cuBLAS utilities
+`utils.cuh`: Benchamrking and cuBLAS utilities `print_layouts.cu`: Scratchspace for printing and examining CuTe layouts

 ## Build